 38. Passing gas (flatulence) in your home is okay.
 Just don’t be annoying with it (John 11:39).

 39. Don’t be late for anything.
-If you are late, call the person to let them know–if you can call them.
+If you are late, call the person to let them know.
 Being habitually late does not honor the other person, and it is not keeping your word (1 John 3:18).